 Armed violence is a major obstacle for human development everywhere it occurs.
-Each year armed fighting and minor conflicts cost the lives of hundreds of thousands of men, women and children and injure millions more.
+Every year armed fighting and minor conflicts cost the lives of hundreds of thousands of men, women and children and injure millions more.
 The price of armed violence is paid not only by the dead and injured but also by the families left behind.

-To take effect on January 1st, 2016, the indicators of achievement for the global community include the reduction of armed violence and the promotion of social cohesion and a preventative approach conflict management.
+To take effect on January 1st, 2016, the indicators of achievement for the global community include the reduction of armed violence, the promotion of social cohesion and a preventative approach conflict management.
 Combined with the broad support for the Geneva Declaration on Armed Violence and Development and the Oslo Commitments on Armed Violence, the international community has made armed violence a priority to tackle significantly by 2030.

-DDG regularly participates and presents on bespoke interventions that can help governments implement their commitments under the Geneva Declaration in Annual Review regional meetings including those in North Africa, Geneva and East Africa in 2015.
+DDG regularly participates and presents on bespoke interventions that can help governments implement their commitments under the Geneva Declaration in Annual Review regional meetings, including those in North Africa, Geneva and East Africa in 2015.